Skip to main content

 Istituto comprensivo (comprehensive institute) is the ordinary form of organisation of schools from the preprimary up to the lower secondary level of education.
 The comprehensive institute is an administrative unit that groups one or more preprimary, primary and lower secondary schools.
 The purpose of comprehensive institutes is to assure didactic continuity within the same cycle of education.
 A single school manager is responsible for the managing and administration of the whole comprehensive institute.
 For further details please refer to the section ‘Administration and governance at local and/or institutional level’.

-Acronym of Istituto Tecnologico Superiore, or ITS Academy.
+ITS is the acronym of Istituto Tecnologico Superiore.
 ITSs are highly specialised technical schools established to meet the demand of new and high-level competences coming from the labour market, both in the public and private sectors.
 Courses are organised according to the priorities indicated by the economic planning at regional level.
 Courses are accessible to holders of an upper secondary education qualification and lead to qualifications corresponding to the EQF level 5 and EQF level 6.
 For further details on ITSs please refer to the chapter ‘Higher education’.

 Laurea